 - 1 teaspoon salt omit if you are using broth

-- juice from 1 lemon 2-3 tablespoons
+- 2 tablespoons fresh lemon juice about 1 lemon

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

 - 1 clove garlic minced

-- 3 scallions finely chopped
+- 3 green onions (scallions), finely chopped

-- a dozen or so fresh mint leaves
+- ⅓ cup chopped fresh mint leaves

-Bring water to boil, add dry bulgur to boiling water or broth, stir.
+- Bring water to boil, add dry bulgur to boiling water or broth, stir.
 Turn heat off, leaving the pan in place; cover and let stand 25 minutes.

-Fluff bulgur with a fork and then allow to cool to room temperature.
+- Fluff bulgur with a fork and then allow to cool to room temperature.